ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 The Project Board for this project [Cherry_board](https://github.com/users/ujuadimora-dev/projects/8/views/6).

 ## Bugs
-In heroku app.
-This prject was made to run in Stack 22 and with the new version of Python 3.11 .
-I made the changes accordingly.
-On delpyment to Heroku, I found that most of the dependences on the requirements.txt are old versions and of course the  the deployment fails,  i was doing trial  and errors, this made to spend some time on this project.
-Even at time, i removed all the version on the rquirments.txt Then another issues is the at the file is so large and then the deploment fails of course
+In heroku app,this project suppose to run in Stack 22 and with the new version of Python 3.11 , I made some changes accordingly.
+On delpyment to Heroku, I found that most of the dependences on the requirements.txt are old versions and of course the  the deployment fails,  i was doing trial  and errors, this made me to spend some time on this project.
+Even at time, i removed all the versions on the requirements.txt Then another issues was that  file was so large and then the deploment fails of course.

 ### Fixed Bug
-So this was later fixed by using this command [heroku login -i] (https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli)to set the Heroku app to accespt the project on Stack 20
+So this was later fixed by using this command [heroku login -i] (https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli)to set the Heroku app to accept the project on Stack 20

 ## Deployment